hyperledger-archives/sawtooth-docs-archive/docs/core/1.2/introduction.md

 ## Try Hyperledger Sawtooth

-The Sawtooth documentation explains how to set up a local `validator`{.interpreted-text role="term"} for demonstrating Sawtooth functionality and testing an application.
-Once running, you will be able to submit new transactions and fetch the resulting state and block data from the blockchain using HTTP and the Sawtooth
+The Sawtooth documentation explains how to set up a local `validator` for demonstrating Sawtooth functionality and testing an application.
-`REST API`{.interpreted-text role="term"}.
-These methods apply to the included example
-`transaction families<transaction family>`{.interpreted-text
-role="term"}, as well as to any transaction families you might write yourself.
+Once running, you will be able to submit new transactions and fetch the resulting state and block data from the blockchain using HTTP and the Sawtooth `REST API`.
+These methods apply to the included example `transaction families<transaction family>`, as well as to any transaction families you might write yourself.

 Sawtooth can be run from a pre-built Docker container, from a Kubernetes cluster inside a virtual machine on your computer, or on a native Ubuntu installation.

-To get started, see `/app_developers_guide/installing_sawtooth`{.interpreted-text role="doc"}.
+To get started, see [Installing
+Sawtooth]({% link docs/1.2/app_developers_guide/installing_sawtooth.md %}).

 ## Develop a Custom Application